Group207/DeskSimV2-Source/README.md

 ![DeskSim v2 logo](https://i.imgur.com/losG73f.png)

-This repository contains the prototype of DeskSim v2, developed as a final graduate project by:
+This repository contains the source code and documentation for the prototype of DeskSim v2, developed as a final graduate project by:

 - Thomas Arinesalingam
 - John Ole Bjerke